Spectral-Spatial Global Graph Reasoning for Hyperspectral Image Classification: Introduction

-It should be noticed that the input and output of HSI classification task are similar with the semantic segmentation of natural image, meaning some patterns in natural image segmentation field may still play a role for HSI classification.
-However, different from the rich and complex natural image database which has certain channels, HSI scene usually involves only a single image with hundreds of bands that are determined with the sensor type.
-Thus, one of the key parts in HSI processing can be distinguished from the natural image operation is to explore how to better exploit the rich spectral information.
-In fact, the adjacent bands in HSI contain contextual information \cite{ssun,assmn}.
-Thus, we adopt a similar idea that reasonably aggregating the channels to generate spectral descriptors for better spectral contexts capturing.
+It should be noticed that different from rich and complex natural image databases that have certain channels, HSI scene usually involves a single image with hundreds of bands that are determined by the sensor type.
+Thus, one of the key parts in HSI processing that can be distinguished from the natural image operation is to explore how to better exploit the spectral information.
+Existing literatures \cite{ssun,assmn} show that the adjacent bands of HSI also contain contextual information.
+Therefore, besides the graph convolution in the spatial aspect, we adopt a similar idea in the spectral aspect, i.e., reasonably aggregating these channels to generate spectral descriptors, and additionally employing graph convolution onto them to capture the relationships between different bands.
+This graph convolution is also implemented in a global perception manner.